vksokolov/ComponentLurker/README.md

 # Example

-To find all prefabs with `Test` components that don't have a sprite set:
+To find all prefabs with `Test` components with a sprite field `SpriteVal` is empty:

 1. Drag the `Test` component to ComponentLurker.
 2. Choose the Sprite field type.